-GAO denies Jeff Bezos’s attempt to overturn NASA’s lunar lander award to SpaceX
+GAO denies Jeff Bezos’ attempt to overturn NASA’s lunar lander award to SpaceX

 That was widely regarded as a tone-deaf statement that elicited ire from detractors, including U.S. Rep. Nydia M. Velázquez (D-N.Y.) who on Twitter linked to an article about how much Amazon employees are paid and wrote, “While Jeff Bezos is all over the news for paying to go to space, let’s not forget the reality he has created here on Earth.”

+Nelson, the NASA administrator, has said he has not been able to comment on the status of the Artemis program while the protest was being decided by the GAO.
 Under the Trump administration, the goal was to land astronauts on the lunar surface by 2024.
-Nelson, the NASA administrator, has also embraced that timeline.
-But the space agency has been conducting an internal review about what is feasible, given the amount of funding it has from Congress.
+Nelson has also embraced that timeline.
+The space agency, however, has been conducting an internal review about what is feasible given the amount of funding it has from Congress.